gjairath/IP_Version_2.0/README.md

 # IP - Version 2.0
-A project management tool that isn't as saturated as the ones you see today.
+A project management tool that isn't as saturated as the ones you see today. <br> The web app version of the IP Version 1.0 made with PyQt5 [https://github.com/gjairath/IP].

 # Description
 A project management tool that I wanted to call "Tuesday.com" but chose not to do so for obvious reasons.
 IP stands for intelligent planner.